DemocracyApps/CNP-Dev-Env/README.md

         vagrant ssh
         cd /var/www
-        ./SCRIPTS/setup_osx.sh
+        ./SCRIPTS/setup.sh

    Note that /var/www (and /vagrant) on the server both start with the contents of the directory you are running vagrant from.
 If you are using the VirtualBox provider, /var/www and /vagrant are linked and are actually shared between your local machine and the server and is linked to /vagrant on the server

 The remainder of this README is provider-dependent.

+## Local Development Environment Using VirtualBox

+The IP address is set to 192.168.33.23 in the Vagrantfile.
+If you wish to use a different IP, change it there and use the new value in your local /etc/hosts file.

+The system is set up by default with a Demo User with a special login link on the login page.
+If you wish to have users log in using Twitter or Facebook, you will need to add the appropriate client IDs and client secrets in CNP/cnp/app/config/packages/artdarek/oauth-4-laravel/config.php.

-6. On your *local* machine (laptop), add the following line to the /etc/hosts file:
+To set a hostname for access, you can add a line like the following to the /etc/hosts file:

       192.168.33.23  cnp.dev

    You should now be able to type 'cnp.dev' into your browser and see the Community Narratives Platform.
    You can immediately log in using the 'Demo Login' link.

-##Other Notes

-   The IP address is set to 192.168.33.23 in the Vagrantfile.
-If you wish to use a different IP, change it there and use the new value in your local /etc/hosts file.

-   The system is set up with a Demo User with a special login link on the login page.
-If you wish to have users log in using Twitter or Facebook, you will need to add the appropriate client IDs and client secrets in CNP/cnp/app/config/packages/artdarek/oauth-4-laravel/config.php.

-## PRC Notes
+## DigitalOcean Deployment (Added by https://github.com/conantp)

 We have added support for Digital Ocean as a provider.
 You can deploy CNP to Digital Ocean and deploy updates to the newly created machine.